For Some, Post-Pandemic Church Will Stay Virtual

 You may have seen stories about leaders asking a group of older church members to worship elsewhere.
 The church says it didn't happen that way.

-Patrick is a longtime television producer and digital journalist.
+In real life, Patrick is a longtime television producer and digital journalist.
+Here, he's just a blogger.

 Patrick’s Place is a blog that focuses on multiple topics...from blogging to grammar to faith to life in general.